 The poll participants were also asked if they feel that government of India should have requested Raghuram Rajan (former Governor of the Reserve Bank of India) for a second term.
 Surprisingly, 73% out of 54,062 users answered positively, while only 13% believed government made a right move by not asking Rajan for the second term.
 The rest chose to stay neutral.
 The latter percentage swelled to 22% when results were segregated age above 35 said No. The extensive support showed on social media towards him gave way to such a polling result.

-With the entry of private players who provides better quality and service, privatisation garnered more support.
+With the entry of private players who provide better quality and service, privatisation garnered more support.
 When 54,373 users were asked if they think the government should continue to own and manage Air India and BSNL, 53% put their weight behind the thought while 39% voted against.
 Among the users above 35 years, 53% voted no and 43% voted yes.

 The poll also tried to understand users sentiments in terms of increment in income; 59% of 50,970 users who responded to the question if their income has increased more than their expenses in the last two years, responded negatively while only 22% found their income is increased.
 Inflation played a pivotal role in influencing this result.
 Due to country’s inflation, commodities and services have become expensive resulting in higher expenditure while the per capita income has remained low.